rmpku/CIN/README.md

 # Contact

-If you have any questions, please contact rui_m@stu.pku.edu.cn or post them in the issue.
+If you have any questions, please contact rui_m@stu.pku.edu.cn or post them in the *Issue*.